 A report from the WJLA channel said the driver, Simone Rhodes, the driver, and Gerald S. Mitchel, a passenger, in the front seat of Chevrolet were hospitalized for serious but non-life-threatening injuries.
 The girl who died was their daughter.

-The death of a child is one of the most harrowing things our auto accident injury lawyers in Virginia deal with.
+The death of a child is one of the most harrowing things our auto car accident lawyers in Virginia deal with.
 We have helped many parents sue at-fault drivers over the loss of a child but it’s always tragic.

 Police said drivers in two other cars that were at the scene were treated for minor injuries but did not need hospital attention.